Ginger: History

-The first written record of ginger comes from the Analects of Confucius, written in China during the Warring States period (475–221 BC).
+The first written record of ginger comes from the Analects, written by the Disciples of Confucius in China during the Warring States period (475–221 BCE).
 In it, Confucius was said to eat ginger with every meal.
-In 406 AD, the monk Faxian wrote that ginger was grown in pots and carried on Chinese ships to prevent scurvy.
-During the Song Dynasty (960–1279), ginger was being imported into China from southern countries.
+In 406, the monk Faxian wrote that ginger was grown in pots and carried on Chinese ships to prevent scurvy.
+During the Song dynasty (960–1279), ginger was being imported into China from southern countries.

-Ginger was introduced to the Mediterranean by the Arabs, and described by writers like Dioscorides (40–90 AD) and Pliny the Elder (24–79 AD).
-In 150 AD, Ptolemy noted that ginger was produced in Ceylon (Sri Lanka).
-Raw and preserved ginger was imported into Europe during the Middle Ages where it was described in the official pharmacopeias of several countries.
+Ginger spice was introduced to the Mediterranean by the Arabs, and described by writers like Dioscorides (40–90) and Pliny the Elder (24–79).
+In 150, Ptolemy noted that ginger was produced in Ceylon (Sri Lanka).
+Ginger—along with its relative, galangal—was imported into the Roman Empire as part of very expensive herbal remedies that only the wealthy could afford, e.g. for the kidneys.
+Aëtius of Amida describes both ginger and galangal as ingredients in his complex herbal prescriptions.
+Raw and preserved ginger were imported into Europe in increased quantity during the Middle Ages after European tastes shifted favorably towards its culinary properties; during this time, ginger was described in the official pharmacopeias of several countries.
 In 14th century England, a pound of ginger cost as much as a sheep.

+Archaeological evidence of ginger in northwest Europe comes from the wreck of the Danish-Norwegian flagship, Gribshunden.
+The ship sank off the southern coast of Sweden in the summer of 1495 while conveying King Hans to a summit with the Swedish Council.
+Among the luxuries carried on the ship were ginger, cloves, saffron, and pepper.

+The ginger plant was smuggled onto the Caribbean islands from Asia sometime in the 16th century, along with black pepper, cloves, and cinnamon, at the encouragement of the Spanish Crown, though only ginger thrived.
+It eventually displaced sugar to become the leading export crop on both Hispaniola and Puerto Rico by the end of the century, until the introduction of slave labour from Africa made sugar more economical to produce in the 17th century.

 Horticulture

 Ginger produces clusters of white and pink flower buds that bloom into yellow flowers.
 Because of its aesthetic appeal and the adaptation of the plant to warm climates, it is often used as landscaping around subtropical homes.
 It is a perennial reed-like plant with annual leafy stems, about a meter (3 to 4 feet) tall.
 Traditionally, the rhizome is gathered when the stalk withers; it is immediately scalded, or washed and scraped, to kill it and prevent sprouting.
-The fragrant perisperm of the Zingiberaceae is used as sweetmeats by Bantu, and also as a condiment and sialagogue.
+The fragrant perisperm of the Zingiberaceae is used as sweetmeats by Bantu, and also as a condiment and sialogogue.

 Production

-In 2020, global production of ginger was 4.3 million tonnes, led by India with 43% of the world total.
-Nigeria, China, and Nepal also had substantial production.
+In 2023, world production of raw ginger was 4.9 million tonnes, led by India with 45% of the total, and Nigeria and China as secondary producers.